AdobeDocs/experiences-by-you.en/help/analytics/intro-to-analytics/transitioning-from-other-platforms/transition-from-google-analytics.md

 ## 2. The Interfaces

-When people compare Adobe Analytics and Google Analytics, they comment that Adobe's interface is daunting at first.
-This is true, but it's also; believe it or not; a strength, not a weakness.
-Adobe provides a wide range of tools and flexibilities in your data visualization, allowing you much more freedom to build what you need.
+When people compare [!DNL Adobe] [!DNL Analytics] and Google [!DNL Analytics], they comment that [!DNL Adobe]'s interface is daunting at first.
+This is true, but it's also; believe it or not; a strength, not a weakness. [!DNL Adobe] provides a wide range of tools and flexibilities in your data visualization, allowing you much more freedom to build what you need.

 Let's start by looking at the "in-site" reporting.